 An action plan, defined as a plan which explains the action to take place in full detail, is a personal plan as much as it is a business tool.
 In any action plan, there are 3 main factors: what must be done, what tools are needed to do this, and when it will be finished.
 In this way an action plan format is universal: every action plan answers 3 main questions.

-It is explained as the what, how, and when of achieving a goal.
+The action plan explanation is the what, how, and when of achieving a goal.
 It is also an essential business document.
 Because the action plan establishes exactly what needs to be done to achieve a goal, it is so important.
 Whether the goal is to open a business, complete a project, or organize the paperclips on a desk, the action plan is the path to thorough completion of the task.
 Though the tasks differ for each action plan, medical staffing and pizza delivery as an example, the structure of the plan remains the same.

 For example, Vito is the owner of an Italian restaurant.
 Coming from his motherland to a new home in the United States, he is an expert in authentic cuisine from southern Italy.
 Vito loves his food, his work, and his business.